 Beyond credit, FHA loans require a minimum of 3.5 percent down, an up-front mortgage insurance premium and monthly mortgage insurance, which runs for the life of the loan.

 USDA loans are yet another government-backed option, but they're only available in rural areas.
-The USDA does not enforce a minimum credit score, but like other government-backed options, most USDA lenders are looking for a 640 or above.
+The USDA does not enforce a minimum credit score, but like other government-backed options, most USDA lenders are looking for a score in the mid 600s.

 Potential VA loan borrowers needn't abandon their dreams of homeownership due to a low credit score.
 The best feature of credit is its fluidity.
 Your credit changes constantly.